TheoViel/graphMLC/README.md

 ## Data

-Data expects to be put in an `input/` directory at the root.
+Data is expected to be put in an `input/` directory at the root.
 Three subfolders are needed:

 - `VOC2007/` : Contains the Pascal VOC 2007 train, val and test data which can be obtained [here]( http://host.robots.ox.ac.uk/pascal/VOC/voc2007/)
 - `glove/` : Contains the GloVe embeddings, which can be downloaded [here](https://nlp.stanford.edu/projects/glove/)
 - `visual_genome/` : Contains the relationships of the Visual Genome dataset, downloadable [here](https://visualgenome.org/api/v0/api_home.html)

+Paths to the data can be changed in the `params.py` script.

 ## Main References